Swiss Family Allowance 2026: Rates, Eligibility & Apply

 Can I claim if I am unemployed?
 Yes.
 Persons receiving unemployment insurance benefits (ALV/AC) continue to receive family allowances through the unemployment fund.

 What counts as education for the education allowance?
-Vocational apprenticeship, secondary school, gymnasium, university or applied sciences (FH/HES) studies, recognised post-secondary training.
+Vocational apprenticeship, secondary school, gymnasium, university or applied-sciences (FH/HES) study, and recognised post-secondary training.
 Internships and au-pair stays are decided case by case.

 Does the allowance continue if my teenager has a part-time job?
 Yes.
-There is no income limit for the child for the education allowance - apprentice wages do not stop the allowance.
+There is no income limit for the child for the education allowance, and apprentice wages do not stop it.

 Do PhD students still qualify?
 Yes, until age 25, provided the doctorate qualifies as formal education and is in progress.
 The allowance ends at the 25th birthday.